sodacan-net/sodacan-core/docs/languageGuide.md

 In this example, we made the following changes:

-1. Change the name of the module to `lamp` (this just looks cleaner, SodaCan doesn't care what you call a module as long as it is unique),
+1. Change the name of the module to `lamp` (this just looks cleaner, Sodacan doesn't care what you call a module as long as it is unique),
 2. Add the square brackets on the module line.
 This indicates that the module supports multiple instances.
 3. The name of a variable in the square brackets will be used to differentiate between different instances.
 4. It also means that messages we want to subscribe to must specify the location.
 For example, another module that represents an individual button will need to publish a message that contains the location in addition to naming the variable to publish.